jina-ai/jina/README.md

 f = Flow().add(uses='_index')
 ```

-`Document` and `Flow` are basic concepts in Jina, which will be explained later. `_index` is a built-in embedding + structured storage that one can use out of the box.
+`Document` and `Flow` are basic concepts in Jina, which will be explained later. `_index` is a built-in embedding + structured storage that you can use out of the box.

 <table>
   <tr>